Pythian Games

 Prizes

-While prestige and a laurel were the prizes awarded to winners of the ancient Pythian Games, the Classics Department awards four monetary prizes in addition to departmental fame.
+While prestige and a laurel are the prizes awarded to winners of the ancient Pythian Games, the Classics Department awards monetary prizes in addition to departmental fame such as the Howard Murray Prize in Classics; The Chair’s Prize; Dr. Atherton Memorial Latin Prize; The Alumni Prize and the Res Publica Prize.

 Pythian Games 2021 - A Virtual Triumph!